-Year en Decembe 2020 2019 Cash flows from operating activities: Net loss (6,157) (5,497) Adjustments to reconcile net loss to net cash used in operating activities: Depreciation 40 30 Amortization of operating lease right-of-use asset 42 7 Revaluation of warrants and derivatives - (997) Interest and revaluation of short-term deposit - 55 Interest received on short-term deposits - 16 Revaluation of investment in marketable securities (33) 195 Capital loss on disposal of property and equipment - 8 Stock based compensation 645 692 Decrease (increase) in accounts receivable 13 (37) Increase in other receivables and prepaid expenses (155) (83) (Decrease) increase in trade payables (69) 117 (Decrease) increase in accounts payables (5) 76 Net cash used in operating activities (5,679) (5,418) Cash flows from investing activities: Proceeds from short-term deposits, net - 1,200 Proceeds from (investment in) restricted deposits, net (170) 181 Investment in right to use asset (25) (205) Purchase of property and equipment (16) (103) Net cash provided by (used in) investing activities (211) 1,073 Cash flows from financing activities: Proceeds from issuance of shares, net of issuance costs 5.995 Proceeds from Exercise of warrants and pre funded warrants 99 - Proceeds from issuance of shares, warrants and short-term loan, net 266 Net cash provided by financing activities 6.094 266 200 Effect of exchange rate fluctuations on cash and cash equivalents 104 315 Increase (Decrease) in cash and cash equivalents and restricted cash 308 (3,764) Cash and cash equivalents and restricted cash at the beginning of the year 1,466 5,230 Cash and cash equivalents and restricted cash at the end of the year 1,774 1,466 a.
+Year ended December 31, 2021 2020 Cash flows from operating activities: Net loss (10,520) (6,157) Adjustments to reconcile net loss to net cash used in operating activities: Depreciation 42 40 Amortization of operating lease right-of-use asset 43 42 Revaluation of warrants and derivatives 1 - Revaluation of investment in marketable securities (49) (33) Restricted Shares issued to shareholder 2,618 - Stock based compensation 373 645 (Increase) decrease in accounts receivable (12) 13 Increase in other receivables and prepaid expenses (99) (155) (Decrease) increase in trade payables 253 (69) (Decrease) increase in accounts payables 53 (5) Net cash used in operating activities (7,297) (5,679)

+Cash flows from investing activities: Proceeds from short-term deposits, net - - Proceeds from (investment in) restricted deposits, net 184 (170) Investment in right to use asset - (25) Purchase of property and equipment (23) (16) Net cash provided by (used in) investing activities 161 (211) ' Cash flows from financing activities: Proceeds from issuance of shares, net of issuance costs 12,583 5,995 Proceeds from exercise of warrants and pre funded warrants - 99 Proceeds from exercise of warrants 3,709 Net cash provided by financing activities 16,292 6,094 The cash provided by intahenig activities 10,272 0,074 Effect of exchange rate fluctuations on cash and cash equivalents 13 104 Increase (Decrease) in cash and cash equivalents and restricted cash 9,169 308 Cash and cash equivalents and restricted cash at the beginning of the year 1,774 1,466 Cash and cash equivalents and restricted cash at the end of the year 10,943 1,774 The accompanying notes are an integral part of the consolidated financial statement F-6 a.
 My Size, Inc. is developing unique measurement technologies based on algorithms with applications in a variety of areas, from the apparel e-commerce market, to the courier services market and to the Do It Yourself ("DIY") smartphone and tablet apps market.
 The technology is driven by proprietary algorithms, which are able to calculate and record measurements in a variety of novel ways.